 A normal question that arises with this heap of new software extras is of course: does the processor hold enough power to be able to run the Android system with enough speed and stability?
 The answer after having tried it out myself is decisively a yes!
 This is particularly seen when comparing it to its predecessor, where the performance has definitely moved ahead in leaps and bounds and apps are noticeably quick in the multiwindow area.
 Also the ''Air Command'' semi-circle menu was also seamlessly integrated.

 The camera does a satisfactory job and for a smartphone can capture average-looking photos (except when in bad lighting situations, it's probably best to leave the Note 3 in your pocket).

-The battery should last as long as its predecessor when taking the processor, display and battery capacity into consideration.
+The Galaxy Note 3 features a 3200 mAh battery which should last as long as its predecessor when taking the processor and display into consideration.
 What's important to point out is the fact that it incorporates a new USB 3.0 port, which in theory ensures for a higher data transfer rate (500 Mb/s instead of 60 Mb/s) and faster charger (900 mA instead of 500 mA).
 Whether the Note 3 can really charge faster in practice is yet to be seen.

 Note: Even if the port looks slightly different, it remains compatible with older micro USB cables.